Invoice Factoring

 How Much Does Accounts Receivable Factoring Cost?

-The main factor fee is called the discount rate.
+The main factor fee is called the discount rate or transaction fee.
 This is the amount of money that invoice factoring companies withhold from the invoice total as their payment for giving you a cash advance and waiting to get paid for you.
 You can expect to pay somewhere between 1 and 5 percent.
 Sometimes, however, factoring companies charge hidden fees on top of this depending on the factoring arrangement.

 The invoice factoring fees you can expect vary between companies and the type of factoring transaction.
 In addition to the percentage a factor keeps, sometimes there are hidden fees to watch out for: